Lightning-AI/pytorch-lightning/.github/CONTRIBUTING.md

 ## Contribution Types

-We are always open to contributors helping with new features or bug fixes.
+We are always open to contributions of new features or bug fixes.

 A lot of good work has already been done in project mechanics (requirements.txt, setup.py, pep8, badges, ci, etc...) so we're in a good state there thanks to all the early contributors (even pre-beta release)!